supervisely-ecosystem/convert-to-semantic-segmentation/README.md

 # Overview

-App convert all supported labels to one bitmap for each supported class.
+App converts all supported labels to one bitmap for each supported class.
-It may be helpful when you change you task from instance to semantic segmentation.
+It may be helpful when you change your task from instance to semantic segmentation.

 Supported classes: `Polygon`, `Bitmap` or `Any Shape`